Logirby/Emotion-Level/README.md

 Negative choice 1: roll a 1d4. if 4 is rolled, restore 1 light passively for the next X planning phases (X=maximum light) Else: lose 3 Light.

-Negative choice 2: Swap Current HP/SP with a random enemy.
-Ignores targets with >200 CURRENT HP.
-Bypasses Health limit imposed by Extremely Extreme Fatigue. (roll 1dX for RNG.
-X=enemy count)
+Negative choice 2: Gain Passive: If left with 1 light at the end of a combat phase, gain access to EGO skill "Learned Apathy"

 Negative choice 3: Gain 4 attack power up, defense power up, Haste and Protection each phase. take .25 damage from all sources.
 Die in 3 attack phases.